rubyforgood/rubyforgood.org--old/faq.md

 No. This is definitely not a hackathon.
 Sean cringes everytime someone mentions 'hackathon' and 'Ruby for Good' in the same sentence.
 (Try it.)

-### When do I need to purchase my tickets by?
+### When do I need to purchase my tickets?

-June 2nd or when we sell out, whichever comes first!
+By June 2nd or when we sell out, whichever comes first!

 ### Oops, I bought my ticket and now I can't go.
 Will you please refund/transfer?

 After April 30th we will be unable to offer refunds but we will happily help coordinate exchanges until June 1st.
 Drop us a <a href="mailto:info@rubyforgood.com">note</a>.

-### Why do you charge to volunteer?
+### What does my registration go toward?

 The event costs money to put on.
 We try to raise as much as possible through sponsorships and donations but so far this amount has been unable to cover the cost of venue, food, shirts, transportation, and other minutia.
 By charging a little, we're able to break even for the event.